The method of Puiseux series and invariant algebraic curves: Conclusion

 \section{Conclusion}

 In this article we have derived an explicit expression for the cofactor related to an irreducible invariant algebraic curve of a polynomial dynamical systems in the plane.
 We have investigated uniqueness properties of irreducible invariant algebraic curves for planar polynomial dynamical systems.
 We have presented the general structure of irreducible invariant algebraic curves and their cofactors for Li\'{e}nard dynamical systems with $\deg f<\deg g<2\deg f+1$.
 We have proved that Li\'{e}nard dynamical systems in question can have at most two distinct irreducible invariant algebraic curves simultaneously.
+The method of the present article can be generalized to the case of non--autonomous dynamical systems in the plane \cite{Demina09} and higher dimensional dynamical systems \cite{Demina12}.